ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 17, 1635:**

+In my post of April 15, 1500, I introduced the new chat feature that Lan has added to OMSI.
+It makes asking questions during a Quiz very convenient for both you and the TA.
+I think you'll really like it.

+However, Lan told me just now that you do need to use Python 3 for this app, not the old Python.
+So if you wish to use this app (it's optional), you'll need to install Python 3 on your machine, and of course make sure it's in your path etc.

+Python paths, environments etc. can get pretty complicated.
+(To me, a drawback of an otherwise wonderful language.)
+For that reason, I always recommend installing miniconda, which will give you the Python package rather than just Python.
+Of course, you must still set your system's search path accordingly.

+If you install the chat, make sure to test it on your machine, just like you tested OMSI.

 **April 17, 1545:**

 This is just a brief note to say I will be pushing back the due date for Hwk 1.
 I also will be posting some hints and so on, arising from questions students asked in my office hours today.